ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/transceivers.md

 Executing some commands to get transceiver related information may cause issues on some devices.
 In the worst case, a device may crash and reload.
 To prevent disruptions of your network, IPF uses a transceiver task execution control system.
-The task is only executed on a device if
+The task is only executed on a device if:

-- The transceiver task is enabled
+- The transceiver task is enabled.

-- IPF doesn’t classify the device to be affected by any known bug
+- IPF doesn’t classify the device to be affected by any known bug.

 Notes: